 - Moving cross-country with one or more cars

-- Storing furniture while getting new floors
+- Storing furniture while remodeling

 In all but one case, this was the first time these folks had ever used containerized moving or storage, and they weren’t sure how it worked.
 That leads us to our first tip:

 1. Research and ask questions about what to expect when renting a container

 Like anything you’re not familiar with, you may not have the full picture when it comes to containers.
 For instance, Katherine Tuttle was surprised when a friend recommended PODS after her Atlanta home sold faster than expected, leading to a last-minute move.
 “I’d seen PODS containers around, but I never really thought about them for moving … I guess I always thought they were for storage,” she recalls.
 But when her friend explained that “you just get the container early, pack it up at your leisure, and then they come pick it up and take it to your new place, I was like, ‘That is genius,’ I never thought of that.”
 After making eight moves in six years, Katherine said using a container made it the “least stressful move” she’d experienced.